rammesaran/flutter_thermal_printer/README.md

-# flutter_thermal_printer
+# flutter_thermal_printer_pos

-A Flutter plugin for thermal printer support.
-This plugin provides a bridge to native thermal printer libraries, supporting both TCP/Network and Bluetooth printing with ESC/POS commands.
+A Flutter plugin for thermal printer support with TCP/Network and Bluetooth printing capabilities using ESC/POS commands.
+This plugin provides a bridge to native thermal printer libraries.

 ## Features